petriehd/AgenticAIBootcamp/README.md

 - Improved data safety and more grounded responses without hallucinations
 - Better brand experience

-## Architecture

-The AskHR agent leverages a multi-agent orchestration model that ensures intelligent reasoning, seamless action execution, and a responsive experience for employees.
-The architecture is built with watsonx Orchestrate enabling the HR agent to manage a wide range of HR-related queries and requests efficiently.

-### Key Components

-1. **HR Agent and App (IBM watsonx Orchestrate)**: The HR agent acts as the central orchestrator, managing user interactions and delegating tasks to appropriate tools.

-2. **Knowledge Sources**: The agent retrieves relevant information from Company Benefits Knowledge documents to answer related queries.

-3. **Tools**: A collection of reusable tools that perform specific HR-related tasks, such as:
-   - Checking time-off balances
-   - Submitting time-off requests
-   - Updating personal details
-   - Getting profile information

-4. **Third Party Systems**: The agent communicates with a range of third party systems to fetch or update employee data, ensuring real-time synchronization and accuracy.

 ## Labs Overview

 This bootcamp consists of three progressive labs, each building upon the previous one: